 While walking the Camino de Santiago, unless you are doing just a single day then you will likely want to stay overnight on one of the many hostels and refuges that are stationed along the routes.
-As I’m focussing on the Camino Frances, here is my list of all of the Refuges that are along that route, as well as the top 10 refuges in Santiago de Compostela, the final destination City.
+As I’m focusing on the Camino Francés, here is my list of all of the Refuges that are along that route, as well as the top 10 refuges in Santiago de Compostela, the final destination City.

 At St Jean Pied De Port and other refuges, you can obtain a list of all the current refuges in Spain.
 When I obtained one of those lists I added the details to my set of “Lozano” maps.

 I have reproduced this list here with comments on the refuges that I have actually stayed at.
 This list used to be found on a Finnish website that I used to refer to in the links section, but which is now inaccessible.